software-mansion/react-native-gesture-handler/docs/docs/component-swipeable.md

 style object for the children container (Animated.View), for example to apply `flex: 1`.

+### `iosEnableTouchpadTwoFingerGesture` (iOS only)

+Enables two-finger gestures on supported platforms, for example iPads with touchpads.
+If not enabled the gesture will require click + drag, with iosEnableTouchpadTwoFingerGesture two-finger swipe will also trigger the gesture.

 ## Methods

 Using reference to `Swipeable` it's possible to trigger some actions on it